+In-School Suspension

-In-School Suspension: In-school suspension may result from the following conduct (including, but not limited to):
+In-school suspension may result from the following conduct (including, but not limited to):

-- Leaving campus without permission - Breaking a disciplinary probation contract - Extreme or escalating inappropriate and disrespectful behavior, actions, or language - Tardy/late accumulation Smoking (or possession of smoking or juuling-related materials) in the school building, on school campus, or at school functions - Theft (restoration/restitution will also be required) - Violation of the drug/alcohol policy - Harassment or hazing and/or use of any type of technology to harass another party (as appropriated by Administration) - Behavior that Administration deems inconsistent with Cardinal Mooney's Mission classes.
-Work missed during in-school suspension may only be made up for 70% of its value.
+- Leaving campus without permission

+- Breaking a disciplinary probation contract (depending on infraction)

+- Tardy/late accumulation

+- Disruption of the educational environment

+- Gross misconduct or flagrant misbehavior

+- Consistent disregard for the dress code

+- Behavior that Administration deems inconsistent with Cardinal Mooney's Mission

+In-school suspensions are served in the school building where the student is isolated from the general population.
+The parents/guardians will be notified of an in-school suspension.
+Work missed during inschool suspension may only be made up for 70% of its value.
 Students serving in-school suspension may not participate in practice, rehearsal, athletic, or extra-curricular events on the day or evening of the suspension.
-Failure to serve an in-school suspension warrants an out-of-school suspension, with length of suspension determined by Administration.
+Failure to serve an in-school suspension will result in an out-of-school suspension, with length of that suspension determined by Administration.